 Everything you need to know before we get rollling

+A dermaroller is a small handheld roller that is covered with teeny tiny (0.3mm - 1mm) proffessional grade titanium micro-needles.
 It is essentially a DIY anti-aging and skin regeneration tool meant to gently puncture the skin and induce your body's own natural collagen and elastin production.
 These 2 hormones are directly responsible for your skin's health, elasticity and youthfulness.
-The natural surge of these hormones caused by dermarolling is what allows your skin to start repair itself from within.
+The natural surge of these hormones induced by dermarolling is what allows your skin to start to repair itself from within.

-⁃ Removes dead skin cells ⁃ Improves the effectiveness of your serum and skin care products
+- Improves the effectiveness of serums and skin care products

-- Opens blocked pores of the sebaceous glands
+- Opens up blocked pores of the sebaceous glands

-- Stimulates the skins own production fo collagen
+- Stimulates the skins own production of collagen

 ⁃ Reduced acne scarring and skin discolouration